korawica/sqlplate/README.md

 ## :fork_and_knife: Usage

-Start passing option parameters before generate Delta ETL SQL template that use on the Databricks service.
+Start passing option parameters before generate the Delta ETL SQL statement that will use on the Azure Databricks service.

 ```python
 from datetime import datetime